UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 ---

-By default, all the rows with `NaN` values in any column will be considered when dropping rows, however, if we only want to drop rows with `NaN` values in certain columns, we can use the `subset` argument:
+By default, all the rows with `NaN` values in any column will be considered when dropping rows; however, if we only want to drop rows with `NaN` values in certain columns, we can use the `subset` argument:

 ``` python